Fort L.P. Sells 849 Shares of Electronic Arts Inc. (NASDAQ:EA)

 In related news, CEO Andrew Wilson sold 10,000 shares of the stock in a transaction on Tuesday, September 21st.
 The stock was sold at an average price of $127.63, for a total value of $1,276,300.00.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
 Also, insider Vijayanthimala Singh sold 800 shares of the stock in a transaction on Monday, August 2nd.
 The shares were sold at an average price of $144.50, for a total value of $115,600.00.
 The disclosure for this sale can be found here.
 Over the last quarter, insiders sold 51,845 shares of company stock worth $7,228,613.
 0.65% of the stock is owned by company insiders.

 Electronic Arts (NASDAQ:EA) last posted its quarterly earnings results on Tuesday, August 3rd.
 The game software company reported $0.79 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.27 by $0.52.
 The firm had revenue of $1.34 billion for the quarter, compared to analysts’ expectations of $1.28 billion.
 Electronic Arts had a return on equity of 13.81% and a net margin of 11.82%.
 The company’s revenue for the quarter was down 3.9% compared to the same quarter last year.
 During the same period in the prior year, the business earned $1.25 EPS.
-As a group, research analysts expect that Electronic Arts Inc. will post 5.11 earnings per share for the current year.
+On average, equities research analysts forecast that Electronic Arts Inc. will post 5.11 EPS for the current year.

 The company also recently announced a quarterly dividend, which was paid on Wednesday, September 22nd.
 Investors of record on Wednesday, September 1st were issued a $0.17 dividend.
 This represents a $0.68 dividend on an annualized basis and a dividend yield of 0.49%.
 The ex-dividend date was Tuesday, August 31st.
 Electronic Arts’s dividend payout ratio is currently 14.98%.